 If you provide temporary rentals via services like AirBnB and VRBO (Vacation Rentals by Owner), not being aware of the legal liabilities can result in severe financial consequences.
 For instance, if someone is injured in your rental property, or you fail to abide by local laws, the financial liability could significantly eclipse any of the monetary benefits.
 If you are re-renting property that you rent, you may lose your security deposit or even face eviction.

-However, being informed and prepared can help to ensure that even when things go wrong, you won't be left in the lurch.
+Whether it's your first time renting out real estate or you've been in the business for a while, being informed and prepared can help to ensure that even when things go wrong, you won't be left in the lurch.
 Below are the top three legal questions people ask when they want to rent out their home to short term renters.

-2. Death at Airbnb: Who's Liable?
+2. Death at an AirBnB: Who's Liable?

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.